top2percent-ai-engineer/top-2-percent-ai-engineer-journey/Phase-0-Python-Core/Project-1-CLI-File-Manager/README.md

-# CLI File Manager
+# 📌 Project 1: Core Python Mini Project

-First project of Phase 0 – Core Python Programming.
+## 🔹 Phase: 0 — Core Python Programming
+**Part of:** Top 2% AI Engineer Journey 🚀

+---

+## 🧠 Project Overview
-This project is built to practice Python fundamentals using a command-line interface.
+This project is part of **Phase 0 (Core Python)** in my long-term roadmap to become a **Top 2% AI Engineer globally**.

+The goal of this phase is to build **strong programming fundamentals** before moving into Machine Learning, Deep Learning, and AI systems.

+This project focuses on **writing clean Python code**, understanding **logic, flow, and structure**, and developing the habit of **problem-solving through code**.

+---

+## 🛠️ Concepts Covered
+- Python syntax & basics
+- Variables & data types
+- Conditional statements
+- Loops
+- Functions
+- Basic data structures
+- File handling (if used)
+- Problem-solving & logic building

+---

-## Features
+## 📂 Project Structure
-- List files and folders
-- Create files and folders
-- Delete files and folders
-- Move files and folders
-- Rename files and folders
-- Search files and folders

-## How to Run
-Run the Python file using:

-python main.py